 Here at UCF Libraries we believe that knowledge empowers everyone in our community and that recognizing past inequities is the only way to prevent their continuation.
 This is why our February Featured Bookshelf suggestions range from celebrating outstanding African Americans to works illuminating the effects of systemic racism in our country.
 We are proud to present our top staff suggested books in honor of Black History Month 2021.

-Click on the link below to see the full list, descriptions, and catalog links for the featured titles on American History suggested by UCF Library employees.
-These 24 books plus many more are also on display on the 2nd (main) floor of the John C. Hitt Library next to the bank of two elevators.
+Click on the link below to see the full list, descriptions, and catalog links for the Black History Month titles suggested by UCF Library employees.
+These books plus many, many more are also on display on the main floor of the John C. Hitt Library near the Research & Information Desk.